Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Highlight any accomplishments or responsibilities you took on in these positions.
+- Note any achievements or responsibilities you held in these roles

 References: